chec/commerce.js/docs/03_Checkout.md

 ## Generate token

-The `.generateToken()` method uses `GET v1/checkouts/{id}` to generate a [checkout token](/docs/sdk/concepts#checkout-tokens) which can be used to initiate the process of capturing an order from a cart. `generateTokenFrom()` gets a new checkout token from a specific identifier type.
+The `generateToken()` method uses `GET v1/checkouts/{id}` to generate a [checkout token](/docs/sdk/concepts#checkout-tokens) which can be used to initiate the process of capturing an order from a cart. `generateTokenFrom()` gets a new checkout token from a specific identifier type.
 See below for the example request.\
 \
 Example request using Commerce.js: